gertjanal/metal-tools/README.md

 Live demo available at: [gertjanal.github.io/metal-tools](https://gertjanal.github.io/metal-tools)

-## HexViewer
+## JsHexViewer
-First tool added is a HexViewer, written in HTML.
+The package metal-tools-jshexviewer contains a HexViewer, written in HTML.
-This hexviewer highlights all Metal Def tokens.
+This hexviewer highlights all Metal Def tokens from a `ParseGraph`.
 For example, in the test a byte array is added with a string;
 `length + data`: `stream(7, 'G', 'e', 'r', 't', 'j', 'a', 'n');`

 Using `JsHexViewer.generate(result.environment.order);`, the following hexviewer is generated: